Dutch fear threat to liberalism in "soft drugs" curbs

 Policymakers around the world are seeking fresh ideas on how to combat drug abuse, opening up a debate on policies on soft drugs.

-In June, a high-profile group of global leaders declared the "war on drugs" a failure and urged governments to consider decriminalising drugs in order to cut consumption and weaken the power of organised crime.
+In June, a high-profile group of global leaders declared the "war on drugs" a failure and urged governments to consider decriminalizing drugs in order to cut consumption and weaken the power of organized crime.

 The Global Commission on Drug Policy -- which includes former Brazilian President Fernando Henrique Cardoso, former U.N.
 Secretary-General Kofi Annan, former U.S. Federal Reserve Chairman Paul Volcker and British billionaire Richard Branson -- said a decades-long strategy of outlawing drugs and jailing users while battling drug cartels had not worked.

-Note: (This story was corrected to fix reason for Mayor of Amsterdam's objection to policy)